-[03:43] It is set up so that you can say, “I want to learn to podcast.”
-It’s going to give you resources.
+[03:43] It really is set up so that you can say, “I want to learn to podcast,” and it’s going to give you resources.
 We have to keep it updated.
 Where do you go?
 Who do you turn to?
 That’s my first failure.
 I didn’t know how to do it.

 [03:54] I went to the library with this seminar.
 I’ve learned.
 I’m learning a little bit more.
-I decide in my senior seminar, “Communication Culture Consciousness,” which is a media ecology class, to assign podcasting for the first time.
-I’m not thinking very hard as an educator, about what this needs to do.
+I decide in my senior seminar, “Communication, Culture, Consciousness,” which is a media ecology class, to assign podcasting for the first time.
+I’m really not thinking very hard as an educator, about what this needs to do.

 [04:13] I just think, “This is a great idea.
 I want to do this.
 The students will love it.”
 My assumption is the students are digital natives.
 They’re all listening to podcasts.
 They can’t wait to do this.
 They’re going to have so much fun.
 I take them to the library.
 Ed Warga was working here at the time.

-[04:27] He took them to a seminar on how to use Audacity.
+[04:28] He took them to a seminar on how to use Audacity.
 He gave them a website to do it.
 I’m so full of excitement about what’s going to happen.
-We get back and I tell them, “The assignment is at the end of the semester.
-You’re going to turn in a final paper, and you’ll turn in a podcast of that paper.”
+We get back and I tell them, “The assignment is, at the end of the semester, you’re going to turn in a final paper, and you’ll turn in a podcast of that paper.”

 [04:46] I find out, as the semester goes along, that only one of the students in the classroom has ever listened to podcasts, none of the rest of them.
 I was wrong about that assumption.
 They don’t care about podcasts, and I assign it.